 2. Fill A Spray Bottle With Hydrogen Peroxide To Use For Cleaning

 Turn your peroxide bottle into a spray bottle for quick cleaning.
 Just unscrew the cap and add a spray nozzle.

-This 2-ingredient carpet cleaner will get even tough stains out of carpet.
+This 2-ingredient carpet cleaner will get even tough stains out of your carpet.
 With pets and kids, it has been a lifesaver!

-Clean out your ears with a peroxide treatment.
-(Note: Do not try this if you have an ear infection or an existing ear condition.)
+*Note: Do not try this if you have an ear infection or an existing ear condition.

 Hydrogen peroxide – you can clean makeup brushes, clean grout, get scoured spots off of pots.
 These recipes couldn’t be any easier (click the image to watch a video).

 6. Sparkling Clean Makeup Brushes With A Simple DIY Solution